nikosChalk/ctf-writeups/umass22/venting/README.md

 ![requests.png](writeup-resources/requests.png)

 As we can see, several requests are sent out.
-The 1`GET /inthevents` stands out as it contains an `isAdmin` parameter.
+The `GET /inthevents` stands out as it contains an `isAdmin` parameter.
 So we change it to `true` and repeat the request.

 ![inthevents.png](writeup-resources/inthevents.png)